Load JSON data

 Loading data from the server

 You can also load server data.
-Fetch data from the server and pass it to Gantt via the same props.
+You need to fetch data from the server and then pass it to Gantt with the same data tag.

 import { useState, useEffect } from "react";